matrix-org/matrix-spec-proposals/proposals/3077-multi-stream-voip.md

 `id` in the session description.
 The values are of `SDPStreamMetadata` type and have the following fields:

-+ `purpose` - a string indicating the purpose of the stream.
++ `purpose` - an optional string indicating the purpose of the stream.
 For compatibility between clients values `m.usermedia` and `m.screenshare` are defined.
   `m.usermedia` is the stream that contains the webcam and/or microphone tracks.
   `m.screenshare` is then the stream with the screen-sharing tracks.
+Multiple media streams may have the same `purpose`.

 ### Example